 One of the first things a professional website developer does (or should do) is determine the characteristics, interests and information-needs of the target market with which the proposed website is to communicate.
 There will be more commonalities than differences that apply to the members of virtually any group, where it should be possible to define with reasonable accuracy the range of ages, whether there is a bias to males or females and what interests are likely to be the “purchase triggers” that encourage purchase decisions.
 If this profile can be created with reasonable accuracy, the elements of website development become very clear.
 Though there will always be some middle ground, the quest for meeting the mindset of the persons within the segment is fundamentally important.
-What appeals to the business owner or marketing manager is largely irrelevant.
+What appeals to the business owner or marketing manager becomes far less relevant.

 Armed with this understanding, the design criteria become fairly easy.
 The colours, typefaces, the simplicity (or otherwise) of the page layout, the use of relevant images all contribute to the “look and feel” best suited to the particular audience at which the site is aimed.

 Good examples may be found on the websites of major financial institutions, Telcos, “top-end” manufacturers and many government instrumentalities, almost all of which will have in common the benefit of extensive (and expensive) target audience research to determine the positive and negative factors that will drive the site design and the content.
 However, this does not mean that the relevant logic and skill is available only to those with mega-budgets.
 The principles are fairly simple and may be applied by almost any marketer.